MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnectionInstance.md

 ### -EnabledConnectorScenario

-The connector enabled scenarios that are synced from WFM system to Shifts in MS Teams.
+The connector enabled scenarios that are synced from the Workforce Management (WFM) system to Shifts in Microsoft Teams.
 You can use [Get-CsTeamsShiftsConnectionConnector](Get-CsTeamsShiftsConnectionConnector.md) to get supported scenarios.

 ```yaml
 Type: String[]